AromalShaji/Event-Management-Project-Servlet/README.md

 # DataBase is not added
-'''if you need db contact me'''
+if you need db contact me : aromalpshaji10@gmail.com